HollyCl/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_04_Boost_productivity_Excel.md

     +++Show a line chart of Total Chai Sales (units) over the months.+++

-1. Review Copilot's response, and if you want, add the line chart to a new sheet.
+1. Review Copilot's response, which includes both the chart and text summary, and if you want, add the line chart to a new sheet.

 1. If you added the line chart, review the chart then return to Sheet 1.